-Its worth checking out these two videos for some inspiration.
+Its worth checking out this video for some inspiration.
 The Audi video we made lets you ride in the car alongside Craig Lowndes, notice how it seems much faster when you’re inside the car hurtling around Melbourne’s Phillip Island race track.
-The Diamond Protection training video shows you the first person perspective as a private security guard descends a drain, it puts you in the moment and gives you a better feel of the situation.

 High definition footage

 You might have been hearing a bit about something called 4K, this is one of the biggest video trends at the moment.
 4K means that the resolution of a video is very high (around 4 times what you’re probably used to).
 But is this better for your videos?
 The answer is, yes and no. The picture quality might be better but it’s not 4 times better, when you look at it, it’s only marginally better.